codecentric/hikaku/docs/wadl.md

 ## Usage

 The WadlConverter can be used either with a `File` or a `Path` object.
-It is also possible to add the file's content directly as `String`.